trejkev/High-Performance-Computing-I-2023/Project_Fourier_Transform/README.md

 ## Running the code

 Running the code is quite simple, you can use the Makefile provided to reproduce any of the standard scenarios:
-1. To run the code simply execute make, and then make run.
+1. To run the code simply execute _make_, and then _make run_.
-2. To run the code with Valgrind memory check, simply run make memcheck.
+2. To run the code with Valgrind memory check, simply run _make memcheck_.
-3. To run the code with Address Sanitizer (aka asan) simply run make asan, and then make run.
+3. To run the code with Address Sanitizer (aka asan) simply run _make asan_, and then _make run_.

 Into the makefile are some variables of interest to try with different scenarios, these are enumerated below:
 1. PROCESSES: Unused for now, will bring to the game MPI library to concurrently execute the code with distributed memory.